u7484835/RiskAI/Assets/Design Specification.md

 | *Relationship Matrix* | Stores the friendliness/aggression of player A towards player B for all possible combinations| Each entry will be an integer in range [0, 1000] with 500 being the neutral starting state.
 A higher number is more friendly. |
 | *GameState Class* | Contains all possible data about the current game, to be used as nodes in the search tree | Class which holds all aforementioned structures |

 Note that the implementation for the Action search has not been figured out yet.

-### Control Flow

-As shown in the

 ## Design Challenges